Sharp endpoint estimates for Schr\"odinger groups on Hardy spaces: Abstract

 \section{Abstract}

 Let $L$ be a non-negative self-adjoint operator acting on $L^2(X)$ where $X$ is a space of homogeneous type with a dimension $n$.
-Suppose that the heat kernel of $L$ satisfies a Gaussian upper bound.
-In this paper we show sharp endpoint estimate for the Schr\"odinger group $e^{itL}$ on the Hardy space $H^1_L(X)$ associated with $L$ such that
+Suppose that the heat kernel of $L$ satisfies the Davies-Gaffney estimates of order $m\geq 2$.
+Let $H^1_L(X)$ be the Hardy space associated with $L.$ In this paper we show sharp endpoint estimate for the Schr\"odinger group $e^{itL}$ associated with $L$ such that

-for some constant $C=C(n)>0$ independent of $t$.
-This, together with interpolation, gives a new proof of a recent result of \cite{CDLY} for { sharp} endpoint $L^p$-Sobolev bound for $e^{itL}$:
+for some constant $C=C(n, m)>0$ independent of $t$.
+By a duality and interpolation argument, it gives a new proof of a recent result of \cite{CDLY} for { sharp} endpoint $L^p$-Sobolev bound for $e^{itL}$:

-for every $1<p<\infty$.
-This extends classical results due to Miyachi (\cite{Mi1, Mi}) for the Laplacian on the Euclidean space ${\mathbb R}^n$.
+for every $1<p<\infty$ when the heat kernel of $L$ satisfies a Gaussian upper bound, which extends the classical results due to Miyachi (\cite{Mi1, Mi}) for the Laplacian on the Euclidean space ${\mathbb R}^n$.